 So, you've got all the tools you need to hop on this crazy train known as a Bullet Journal.
 You've got your monthly spreads, your weekly spreads, task lists, habit trackers… And now you're looking at the rest of your notebook and wondering what in the world you can use up all those empty pages for?
 What else can you do with your Bullet Journal Well, one thing you can do with a bullet journal creates a bucket list.
 This is more than a simple list of short-term or long-term goals you want to achieve.
 A bucket list is an inventory of experiences you strive to accomplish in your lifetime.
 This might include something from the mundane to the extravagant.
 The items listed don't matter so much as the experience attached to them.
 For many people, the fun is in including things that seem impossible to achieve.
 It gives you something amazing to strive for.

-Dedicate a Large Section to Your List
+Dedicate a Large Section of Your List

 If the idea of creating a bucket list feels a bit overwhelming to you, that's probably a good thing.
 A bucket list contains — quite literally — your wildest dreams.
 There's no need to feel as if you need to create the entire list right now.
 Unlike a to-do list, you don't need to know all the important tasks at one time.
 It should be slow and gradual, something you are consistently adding to as you think of things.
 Today, just start the list and put on it a few things you would like to accomplish in your lifetime.
 They can be anything, big or small, that you want to experience within your lifetime.